The Hidden Gem of Latin Dating

 These guys have been scientifically reported to be the vainest men in the world.
 Guys here cheat on their women a lot, so having side girls is something they do without giving it a second thought.

 Sexual harassment of women here is at epidemic levels and is tied into the higher-than-normal levels of domestic violence faced by Venezuelan women.

 Being a well-behaved, well-dressed Western guy here is the equivalent of turning up at a fat kid’s party dressed like Willy Wonka – they’ll be all over you like white on rice.
 You are simply a way, way better option for dating, romance, love, and marriage than 90% of local guys.

 Would You Like To Marry Miss World?

-It's tough to nail down exactly what they look like because a girl with Spanish and German heritage is going to look completely different to a girl with Native American and African influences.
+It’s tough to nail down exactly what they look like because a girl with Spanish and German heritage is going to look completely different from a girl with Native American and African influences.

 Basically, there are women here to suit every taste in ethnicity, build, intelligence, and personality.

 Their attractiveness is in their physicality as much as their aesthetic appeal, which means that most of the women here have bodies to match their looks.

 If you’re from a Western country you’re probably used to women being lazy, apathetic slobs with a sense of self-entitlement that could choke an elephant, and that’s why South American women are such a breath of fresh air.